Updated: 11/19/20 | November 19th, 2020

 I’ve visited Canada many times but have always missed is Québec City.
 I’ve only heard great things from everyone who has ever been there.
 Luckily, my friend Pamela is an expert on the city.
-She runs walking tours there and even recently published a guidebook to the city.
-Given that fall is supposed to be one of the most beautiful times to visit, I thought now was a perfect time to have her share her expertise!
+She runs Urban Quebec Guide, a blog that showcases the best Quebec has to offer.

 I fell in love with Québec City the moment I stepped off the overnight train from Halifax.
 The cobblestone streets, outdoor patios, European architecture, and delicious poutine (and French men!) tugged at my heartstrings.